TheTalentCat/website/_posts/2019/October/2019-5-04-Cultivate-The-Untrainable.md

 Bah.

-If you don't see significant value placed on the untrainables in a job advertisement, consider it a red flag.
-If you do get the job, you're going to likely end up working with a lot of rotten co-workers.

-Why?

-**Because you'll be working with people at a place where the untrainables don't matter to the folks in charge**.

 The companies with better work environments will spend effort to discuss what those untrainable skills should look like in action within their operation.
-If you want to be a living legend + work with amazing people to achieve meaningful impact on the world, then heed my call.
+If you want to grow into a living legend...you will grow faster if you work with other amazing people to achieve meaningful impact on the world.

 **Sacrifice the parts of yourself that are mediocre until you are immensely desirable**. **Then raise similar standards for any company that you would be willing to apply for work**.